rbgirshick/dp-dpm/README.md

     This will populate the `$DPDPM_ROOT/data/caffe_nets` folder with `CaffeNet.v2.caffemodel`.

 5. Symlink to the PASCAL VOC 2007 dataset

+    Note: for more information on installing VOC 2007, go [here](https://github.com/rbgirshick/rcnn#installing-pascal-voc-2007).

     ```Shell
     cd $DPDPM_ROOT
     # Replace /path/to with the actual path to VOC 2007